SVJLucas/classic-watermark-analysis/README.md

 | Gaussian Blur Test     | 0.4975       | 0.4318       | **0.0672**   |
 | Brightness Test        | 0.4676       | 0.3603       | **0.1077**   |
 | Contrast Test          | 0.4996       | 0.4926       | **0.1247**   |

+# Conclusion

+Our exploration into the application of traditional frequency domain watermarking techniques has illuminated both the potential and the limitations of current methodologies.
+The study's findings underscore the necessity for tailored approaches that consider the unique characteristics of the content being protected.
+Through testing against various attacks, we have identified key strengths and vulnerabilities inherent to Discrete Cosine Transform (DCT), Discrete Wavelet Transform (DWT), and the hybrid DWT+SVD methods, paving the way for future advancements in digital watermarking technology.
+This endeavor not only contributes to the field of digital image processing but also enhances the security and integrity of data.

 # References